fbpx

 I actually didn’t know what I wanted to do when the time came to apply for university.
 Maths was my favourite subject at school, and the only one I actually enjoyed doing homework for, but I didn’t have the confidence back then to apply for it because I didn’t think I was smart enough.

-I applied for International Wildlife Biology at the University of South Wales as I’d always loved watching animal documentaries and thought that could be a fun career, but I ended up dropping out in November as it just wasn’t for me.
-I’d actually been missing doing maths work and had started learning to code as a hobby in my free time.
-So, I waited out the year and got a job in a hotel to pay my rent and then reapplied at the same university for Computer Mathematics, giving me the best of both worlds!
-I enjoyed it a lot and came out with a first-class honour, so although I took the long way, I ended up making the right decision.
+I applied for International Wildlife Biology at the University of South Wales, as I’d always loved watching animal documentaries and thought that could be a fun career, but I ended up dropping out in November as it just wasn’t for me.
+I’d actually been missing doing math work and had started learning to code as a hobby in my free time.
+So, I waited out the year and got a job in a hotel to pay my rent, then reapplied at the same university for Computer Mathematics, giving me the best of both worlds!
+I enjoyed it a lot and came out with a first-class honor, so although I took the long way, I ended up making the right decision.
+This journey is reflective of how to become a junior developer: a beginners guide.

 What attracted you to Ripjar in the first place?